Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cIBiRLVPSKA.md

 >
 > [Music]
 >
-> that reaction is actually a completely real reaction that was the only good shot i had all day that was like an actual legit pogies i wasn't even acting
+> that reaction is actually a completely real reaction that was the only good shot I had all day that was like an actual legit pogies I wasn't even acting
 >
 > [Music]
 >
-> and nobody believed it or i certainly didn't believe it you can tell from
+> and nobody believed it or I certainly didn't believe it you can tell from